The CMMC Countdown: The Action Plan, Part 2

 Limit system access to the types of transactions and functions that authorized users are permitted to execute.

-To meet this requirement, you should show:
+To meet this requirement, consider showing:

 • List of functions and transactions allowed for users.